South Korea

 Overall rating

-The CAT rates South Korea’s climate targets and policies as “Highly insufficient”.
-The “Highly insufficient” rating indicates that South Korea’s climate policies and commitments are not consistent with the Paris Agreement’s 1.5°C temperature limit.
+The CAT rates South Korea’s 2030 climate targets and policies as “Insufficient”, a rating indicating that South Korea’s climate policies and commitments need substantial improvements to be consistent with the Paris Agreement’s 1.5°C temperature limit.

 Policies and action